oliwonders/AzureBlobCLI/README.md

 # Azure Blob CLI

-A simple command-line interface tool for listing blobs in an Azure Storage container using a SAS URL.
+A simple command-line interface tool for listing blobs in an Azure Storage container.
 It uses the [AzureStorageSwift](https://github.com/oliwonders/AzureStorageSwift) library for blob interaction.

 ## Features

 - List blobs in an Azure Storage container using a SAS URL
-- Simple command-line interface

 ## Prerequisites